ifwe/tds/doc/rest_api.md

     (e.g., `/applications/tds`)

 ## LDAP integration
-Integrate with LDAP to get tokens for users that are passed with each request for authentication.
+This API integrates with LDAP for authentication and authorization.
+Post to `/login` with your LDAP login credentials to receive a session cookie to be used for the duration of your session.
+Session cookies are valid, as of 2015-08-10, for 15 days since time of issuance.
-All requests should throw a `401: Unauthorized` without LDAP authentication.
+All requests other than to `/login` throw a `401: Unauthorized` without LDAP authentication.

 ## Methods Overview